mariaangelapellegrino/Evaluation-Framework/README.md

 # Evaluation Framework

 This repository contains a (software) *evaluation framework* to perform evaluation and comparison on *node embedding techniques*.
 It can be easily extended by also considering edges into the evaluation.
 The provided tasks range from Machine Learning (ML) (*classification, regression, and clustering*) and semantic tasks (*entity relatedness and document similarity*) to *semantic analogies*.
 The framework is designed to be extended with additional tasks.
 It is useful both for embedding algorithm developers and users.
 On one side, when a  new embedding algorithm is defined,  there is the need to evaluate it upon tasks it was created for.
 On the other side, users can be interested in performing particular tests and choosing the embedding algorithm that performs best for their application.
 Our goal is to address both situations providing a ready-to-use framework that can be customized and easily extended.
-A preliminar overview of the framework and its results can be access through [A Configurable Evaluation Framework for Node Embedding Techniques](https://link.springer.com/chapter/10.1007%2F978-3-030-32327-1_31).
+A preliminary overview of the framework and its results can be accessed through [A Configurable Evaluation Framework for Node Embedding Techniques](https://link.springer.com/chapter/10.1007%2F978-3-030-32327-1_31).

 We provide the framework as a command-line tool.
-We are working to the REST API development (you can inspect the *dev* branch) and we are providing it as [API](https://pypi.org/project/evaluation-framework/).
+We are working on the REST API development (you can inspect the *dev* branch) and we are providing it as [API](https://pypi.org/project/evaluation-framework/).

-Please refer [https://mariaangelapellegrino.github.io/Evaluation-Framework/](https://mariaangelapellegrino.github.io/Evaluation-Framework/) to access the readme as a webpage.
+Please refer to [https://mariaangelapellegrino.github.io/Evaluation-Framework/](https://mariaangelapellegrino.github.io/Evaluation-Framework/) to access the readme as a webpage.

 ## Framework structure and extension points

 It is a diagrammatic representation of the involved actors in the framework and their interactions.
 The blue boxes represent abstract classes, while the white boxes represent concrete classes.
-If A `<<extends>>` B, A is the concrete class which extends and makes the abstract behaviour of A concrete.
+If A `<<extends>>` B, A is the concrete class that extends and makes the abstract behavior of A concrete.
 If A `<<instantiates>>` B, A creates an instance of B. `<<uses>>` B, A is dependent on B.

 ![framework](/images/framework.png)